frankabeike/Project_Portfolio/Project_Data_Pipeline/README.md

 - In the pipeline/ directory, use the .env file.
 - Make sure to replace the placeholder values with your actual AWS and Snowflake credentials.
-- Local and Temporary File Path: In the .env file, update the local and temporary file path setting to point to the correct location on your system.
+- Local and temporary file path: In the .env file, update the local and temporary file path setting to point to the correct location on your system.

 ### 3. Python Script Configuration